charliecalvert/CloudNotes/Assignments/Firebase/FirebaseAddressLogin.md

 ## Sign-in with Google Configuration

-Go to the console and select the application you created in the [Firebase Starter][fbs] assignment:
+Go to the console and select the **AddressMaven-lastname** application.
+If it does not exist, follow the steps you used to create a project found in the [Firebase Starter][fbs] assignment.
+Call your new project **AddressMaven-lastname**, where lastname is you lastname:

 - <https://console.firebase.google.com/>

 Choose **Authentication | Sign-in Method** and enable **Google** as a Sign in Provider.
-If you get a restricted client be sure to set the Support email address.
+If you get a restricted client error when you try to login be sure to set the Support email address.
 On the error page there is a  button that might help you fix the problem.

 Go to the main page for your app in the console, and choose the **Settings Gear | Project Settings**.
-If you have already done this step, you will see the configuration code.
+If you have already done this step, you will see the configuration code and the place to set the Support email address.
 Otherwise, select the web icon near the bottom on the right.
 A dialog will pop up and prompt you for a nickname.
 Copy the code you see and save it over the default **firebaseConfig** code found near the top **public/elf-firebase.js** and in the midst of **elf-sign-in.html**.

 **NOTE**: _On the **Settings Gear | Project Settings** page, make sure that **Public Settings | Support email** is set._